tranek/GASDocumentation/README.md

 <a name="concepts-asg"></a>
 ### 3.9 Ability System Globals
 The [`AbilitySystemGlobals`](https://docs.unrealengine.com/en-US/API/Plugins/GameplayAbilities/UAbilitySystemGlobals/index.html) class holds global information about GAS.
 Most of the variables can be set from the `DefaultGame.ini`.
 Generally you won't have to interact with this class, but you should be aware of its existence.
 If you need to subclass things like the [`GameplayCueManager`](#concepts-gc-manager) or the [`GameplayEffectContext`](#concepts-ge-context), you have to do that through the `AbilitySystemGlobals`.
-The `AbilitySystemGlobals` is also responsible for other things like enforcing a maximum of 1000 concurrently running [`AbilityTasks`](#concepts-at).

 To subclass `AbilitySystemGlobals`, set the class name in the `DefaultGame.ini`:
 ```
 [/Script/GameplayAbilities.AbilitySystemGlobals]
 AbilitySystemGlobalsClassName="/Script/ParagonAssets.PAAbilitySystemGlobals"
 ```

+Starting in UE 4.24, it is now necessary to call `UAbilitySystemGlobals::InitGlobalData()` to use `TargetData`, otherwise you will get errors related to `ScriptStructCache` and clients will be disconnected from the server.
+This function only needs to be called once in a project.
+I find that putting it in `UEngineSubsystem::Initialize()` is a good place as shown in the Sample Project.
+I would consider this boilerplate code that you should copy into your project to avoid issues with `TargetData`.

 **[⬆ Back to Top](#table-of-contents)**